First direct lattice-QCD calculation of the $x$-dependence of the pion parton distribution function: Acknowledgments

 \section{Acknowledgments}

-We thank the MILC Collaboration for sharing the lattices used to perform this study.
-The LQCD calculations were performed using the Chroma software suite~\cite{Edwards:2004sx}.
-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 through ALCC and ERCAP; facilities of the USQCD Collaboration, which\\

-are funded by the Office of Science of the U.S. Department of Energy, and supported in part by Michigan State University through computational resources provided by the Institute for Cyber-Enabled Research.
+We thank the MILC Collaboration for sharing the lattices used to perform this study. {We also thank Yu-Sheng Liu and Yi-Bo Yang for providing part of the data/plots and useful discussions.} The LQCD calculations were performed using the Chroma software suite~\cite{Edwards:2004sx}.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 through ALCC and ERCAP; facilities of the USQCD Collaboration, which are funded by the Office of Science of the U.S. Department of Energy, and supported in part by Michigan State University through computational resources provided by the Institute for Cyber-Enabled Research.
 JWC is partly supported by the Ministry of Science and Technology, Taiwan, under Grant No. 105-2112-M-002-017-MY3 and the Kenda Foundation.
-LCJ is supported by the Department of Energy, Laboratory Directed Research and Development (LDRD) funding of BNL, under contract DE-EC0012704.
-YSL is supported by Science and Technology Commission of Shanghai Municipality (Grant No.16DZ2260200) and National Natural Science Foundation of China (Grant No.11655002).
-HL and YY are supported by the US National Science Foundation under grant PHY 1653405 ``CAREER: Constraining Parton Distribution Functions for New-Physics Searches''.
+LCJ is supported by the Department \\ of Energy, Laboratory Directed Research and Development (LDRD) funding of BNL, under contract DE-EC0012704.
+HL is supported by the US National Science Foundation under grant PHY 1653405 ``CAREER: Constraining Parton Distribution Functions for New-Physics Searches''.
 AS and JHZ are supported by the SFB/TRR-55 grant ``Hadron Physics from Lattice QCD''.
 JHZ is also supported by a grant from National Science Foundation of China (No.~11405104).
 YZ is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, from DE-SC0011090 and within the framework of the TMD Topical Collaboration.